 Depending on the dye and metal layer combination, recordable CDs appear different when looking at the base of the discs and this appearance can help determine the disc composition and its stability.
-For example:

 To finish the disc structure, a thin lacquer layer is added on top of the metal to protect it from chemical and physical damage and then a label or printable surface layer is the final layer in the recordable disc structure.